Software engineering: United States

 The U. S. Bureau of Labor Statistics (BLS) counted 1,365,500 software developers holding jobs in the U.S. in 2018.
 Due to its relative newness as a field of study, formal education in software engineering is often taught as part of a computer science curriculum, and many software engineers hold computer science degrees.
-The BLS estimates 2024 to 2034 the growth for software engineers is 15% which is lesser than their prediction from 2023 to 2033 that computer software engineering would increase by 17%.
+Currently BLS estimates 2025 to 2035 estimate for software engineers is 10% growth while 2024 to 2034 growth was 15% which is less than their prediction from 2023 to 2033 that computer software engineering would increase by 17%.
 This is down from the 2022 to 2032 BLS estimate of 25% for software engineering.
 And, is further down from their 30% 2010 to 2020 BLS estimate.
 Due to this trend, job growth may not be as fast as during the last decade, as jobs that would have gone to computer software engineers in the United States would instead be outsourced to computer software engineers in countries such as India and other foreign countries.
 In addition, the BLS Job Outlook for Computer Programmers, the U.S. Bureau of Labor Statistics (BLS) Occupational Outlook predicts a decline of -7 percent from 2016 to 2026, a further decline of -9 percent from 2019 to 2029, a decline of -10 percent from 2021 to 2031. and then a decline of -11 percent from 2022 to 2032.
-Currently their prediction for 2024 to 2034 is a decline of -6 percent.
+Currently their prediction for 2025 to 2035 is a decline of -7 percent.
 Since computer programming can be done from anywhere in the world, companies sometimes hire programmers in countries where wages are lower.
 Furthermore, the ratio of women in many software fields has also been declining over the years as compared to other engineering fields.
-Then there is the additional concern that recent advances in Artificial Intelligence might impact the demand for future generations of Software Engineers.
+Then there is the additional concern that recent advances in Artificial Intelligence might impact the demand for future generations of Software Engineers as educational institutions claim there is an increased demand.
 However, this trend may change or slow in the future as many current software engineers in the U.S. market flee the profession or age out of the market in the next few decades.